MD-Anderson-Bioinformatics/Video-Narrator/README.md

 <dd>Override the default voice options.
 File should contain a text-to-speech VoiceSelectionParams object in JSON format.
 File should be in the current directory so that it's available inside the docker container.</dd>
 </dl>

 Voice Narrator caches the translation of individual fragments in a subdirectory `fragment-cache` to avoid translating the same text multiple times during iterative script development.
-If you change the audio or voice parameters you should empty the contents of this cache (`rm fragment-cache/*`) before running the narrator script.